mycroft-solutions/configuration-guides/mycroft-api/README.md

 ## Installation Package

-An **Installation Package** is also needed.
+The **API Installation Package** is also needed.
-After acquiring an archive containing necessary files, unpack it in a chosen workdirectory.
+After acquiring an archive containing necessary files, unpack it in a chosen location.
+Let's mark the absolute path of this location as **<resource_dir>**.

-The directory should contain:
+The **<resource_dir>** should contain:

 - `keycloak-18.0.0/`
 - `mycroft-api-pre-release/`
 - `keycloakSchema.sql`
 - `mycroftSchema.sql`

-You will be referencing these files and directories during the installation process.
+You will be using these files and directories during the installation process.

 # MySQL